This post may contain affiliate links. Please read our disclosure policy.

 My kids loved these Chicken Alfredo Stuffed Shells so much that it left me wanting to make more recipes like it.
-I had a ton of zucchini from the Farmer’s Market and I love adding fresh zucchini to Italian dishes, like these Lasagna Roll Ups (with hidden veggies) so I knew I’d be able to pull it off in these Stuffed Shells.
+I had a ton of zucchini from the Farmer’s Market and I love adding fresh zucchini to Italian dishes, so I knew I’d be able to pull it off in these Stuffed Shells.

 I combined the shredded zucchini with some Ricotta cheese, Parmesan and an egg.

 After stuffing that yummy mixture into the pasta shells, I topped them with some Italian sausage and spaghetti sauce.
 You could use sweet or spicy, depending on your personal preference.

 Finally they get a nice coating of fresh Mozzarella cheese before they are baked in the oven.
 The whole process takes about 30 minutes, which makes this a perfect weeknight recipe.
 Plus, add a nice salad and dinner is done!

 - 25 large pasta shells cooked to package instructions

 - 1 1/2 cup Ricotta cheese

 - 1 cup freshly grated Mozzarella cheese

 - 1 egg

 - 1 pound Italian Sausage